andrepires/mymoney/README.md

 I tried to use several key software concepts on it.
 Many of them I was able to do the right way...
 Many of them I did wrong or are incomplete.
 All kind of contribution is welcome.
-Use this sample to learn, teach, change, criticize, whatever you want.
+Use this sample to learn, teach, change, criticize, whatever you will.
 Just keep in mind that it was an experiment created during a course...
 Of course it would be great if you contribute with ideas and more code.
 There is a lot to do.
 So many concepts to apply, to improve.